©2025 Vanya Rawat

 Highlights key information for top-performing or trending SKUs, with a content-first approach that may include trailers, visuals, and

-Organises similar SKUs into logical sets—like genres, bundles, or promotional packs—enabling users to browse with greater ease
+Organises similar SKUs into logical sets like genres, bundles, or promotional packs, enabling users to browse with greater ease and intent.

 Designed to surface limited-time deals, discounts, or spotlight items, encouraging faster decision-making and increasing conversion rates.